 There are numerous studies about the relationship between emotional intelligence and coping stress.
-However, there’s still a few studies that examined the relationship of those two in gamer.
-Hence, the aimed of this study is to empirically examined the relationship between emotional intelligence and coping stress in gamer.
+However, there are still a few studies that examined the relationship between those two in the gamer.
+Hence, the aimed of this study is to empirically examine the relationship between emotional intelligence and coping stress in the gamer.
 The hypothesis of this study stated that there was a relationship between emotional intelligence and coping stress.
-Participants of the study were 101 college students who is played video game with age range from 17 to 25.
+Participants of the study were 101 college students who are playing the video game with an age range from 17 to 25.
 Product moment technique was used to analyze the data.
 The result of the study showed that there is a significant and positive relationship between emotional intelligence and coping stress (p < 0,001; r = 0,586).
 Based on this result, the hypothesis was accepted.

 Alsa, A. (2007).
 Pendekatan kualitatif dan kuantitatif serta kombinasinya dalam penelitian psikologi.
 Yogyakarta: Pustaka Pelajar.

 Asosiasi Penyelenggara Jasa Internet Indonesia.
 (2014).
 Profil pengguna internet Indonesi 2014.
 Jakarta: Pusat Kerja Komunikasi Universitas Indonesia.

 Beard, C. L., & Wickhem, R. E. (2016).
 Gaming-contingent self-worth, gaming motivation, and internet gaming disorder.
 Computers in Human Behavior, 61, 507-515.

 Campbell, A., & Ntobedzi, A. (2007).
 Emotional intelligence, koping and psychological distress: A partial least squares approach to developing a predictive model.
 Electronic Journal of Applied Psychology: Emotional Intellogence, Coping and Psychological Distress, 3, 39-54.